-The research project, Urbanization, gender, and the global south: A transformative knowledge network (GenUrb) is pleased to issue the first call for papers for the Feminist Explorations of Urban Futures International Conference.
+The research project, Urbanization, gender, and the global south: A transformative knowledge network (GenUrb) is pleased to organize and host the Feminist Explorations of Urban Futures International Conference.

 The purpose of this conference is to advance feminist thinking on urban research across the global south.